SmilinOwls/Booking4T/README.md

 # Project: Hotel Booking And Management

-> The Hotel Booking and Management project is a web application developed using **Node.js (ExpressJS)** for *Backend*, *React.js* for *frontend* and Moogoose for building database, as well.
+> The Hotel Booking and Management project is a web application developed using **Node.js (ExpressJS)** for *Backend*, **React.js** for *frontend* and **Moogoose** for building and storing database, as well.
 It provides a platform for users to search, book, and manage hotel reservations online.
 The project aims to streamline the hotel booking process and simplify hotel management tasks.

 ## Prerequisites